 11. Stroll around Trastevere District

-Other interesting places to visit in Trastevere are Villa Farnesina, where you can spot Raphael’s work in the Sala Galatea; the Porta Settimiana, one of Rome’s most ancient gates.
-If you actually walk through this gate and past Villa Farnesina and then up the hill, you will reach the Janiculum, where you can admire the impressive Acqua Paola fountain.
+Other interesting places to visit in Trastevere are Villa Farnesina, where you can spot Raphael’s work in the Sala Galatea, and the Porta Settimiana, one of Rome’s most ancient gates.
+If you walk through this gate, past Villa Farnesina, and up the hill, you will reach the Janiculum, where you can admire the impressive Acqua Paola fountain.
 From the terrace, you can catch one of the best views in Rome that spans all the way to the Altar of the Fatherland.

 —by Claudia Tavani of Strictly Rome

-Rome solo travel: how to get around in Rome
+Rome solo trip: How to get around in Rome

 You can explore most of Rome, especially the city center, by foot.
 There’s so much to see in Rome that walking from place to place will likely be one of your highlights, as you’ll discover hidden gems along the way.